elephantscale/HI-labs/hadoop-dev/hdfs-intro/README.txt

     rwxr-xr-x   - hduser supergroup          0 2013-02-19 12:00 README.txt

-    see the contents of this file from HDFS for hadoop 1
+    see the contents of this file from HDFS
-        $  hadoop dfs -cat <yourname>/README.txt
-    for hadoop 2
         $  hdfs dfs -cat <yourname>/README.txt
     This should print out the file README.txt

-== STEP 5)
+== STEP 5) Use Namenode UI to browse files
     (Note : This step might need browser proxy setup)

-    Now you can browse files in HDFS goto namenode URL   : http://<namenode ip>:50070
-    click on 'Browse File System'
+    goto namenode URL   (Instructor will provide details) click on 'Browse File System'
     drill down to /user  directory  until you see the freshly copied file